 - We charge $3 per gallon of whole pods, with a minimum of $10.
-This generally works out to a cost of about $3 per pound of flour milled.
+This generally works out to a cost of about $3 per pound of flour.
 This is a bargain considering that the flour usually sells for $14 to $20 per pound.

 - We encourage all those wanting to mill mesquite pods to harvest at least 3 to 5 gallons of whole pods so they will have at least a gallon of flour after milling.
 We charge a minimum of $10 to mill any amount of whole pods, both to encourage folks to harvest more pods, as well as to cover the costs of operating, maintaining, and insuring the mill, as well as paying our staff.

-- We typically will allow individuals/households to grind up to 15 gallons of whole pods each at the public milling event.
+- We typically will allow individuals/households to mill up to 15 gallons of whole pods each at the public milling event.
+(For those wanting to mill more than 15 gallons of whole pods, please see and make good use of our will-call service described in the next bulleted item below.)
 The reason for all this is because in the past, many people with only a few pods had to wait hours behind a few people with many pods.
 However, if there is no one else waiting to mill their pods at a public event, we could mill more than 15 gallons of pods for an individual.

-- Once your pods have passed inspection and the milling fee paid, you will be given a voucher for your pods, allowing you to enjoy other aspects of the event while your pods are moved through the line and processed in your absence.
+- Once your pods have passed inspection and the milling fee has been paid, you will be given a voucher for your pods, allowing you to enjoy other aspects of the event while your pods are moved through the milling process in your absence.